 At the interview, it can be easy to rush straight into answering every question due to the time limit you have for each station.
 To improve your performance, you should think about your answer for a few seconds before you start to say it aloud.
 This will help you to collect your thoughts, decide on your first point, and make sure your answer follows a logical structure.

-Taking time to think will set you up for success and avoid MMI stress.
-It can be easy to feel anxious when faced with a question you aren’t sure how to answer, so use this pause to stay composed so that you don’t get more worked up by producing a contradicting and long-winded answer.
+Taking time to think will set you up for success and help you to avoid MMI stress.
+You might feel anxious when faced with a question that you aren’t sure how to answer, so use this pause to stay composed and avoid jumping into an answer without thinking.

-You are likely to have some rest time in between each station, even if it just a minute.
+You will likely have some rest time between each station, even if it’s just a minute.
 Ensure you use this time to your advantage and prepare yourself for the next station.